-- Ms Zelman (“the Applicant”) was employed as a full-time account’s receivables officer at Billboard Media (“the Respondent”).
+- • The Applicant was employed as a full-time account’s receivables officer at Billboard Media (“the Respondent”).

-- In the week leading up to 13 August 2019, Ms Zelman reported to her HR Manager, Mr Greg Raines, that she was unwell.
+• In the week leading up to 13 August 2019, the Applicant reported to her HR Manager, that she was unwell.

-- On 13 August 2019, Ms Zelman attended work but told Mr Raines that she was still unwell and could only expect to work a half-day.
+• On 13 August 2019, the Applicant attended work but told the HR Manager that she was still unwell and could only expect to work a half-day.

-- At approximately 2.30 pm on the same day, she received an email from Mr Raines which stated as follows:
+• At approximately 2.30 pm on the same day, she received an email from her HR Manager which stated as follows:

-In her unfair dismissal application, and during the FWC hearing, Ms Zelman was adamant that she had not resigned.
+In her unfair dismissal application, and during the FWC hearing, the Applicant was adamant that she had not resigned.
 The FWC accepted her evidence, finding in her favour.
 The FWC took the following matters into consideration.

 Section 387(a) – Valid Reason

-The FWC found that Billboard Media did not produce any evidence about any capacity or conduct issues that would have justified the dismissal of Ms Zelman, despite having the opportunity to do so.
+The FWC found that Billboard Media did not produce any evidence about any capacity or conduct issues that would have justified the dismissal of the Applicant despite having the opportunity to do so.
 Therefore, there was no “valid reason” for the dismissal.

 Section 387(b) to (g) – Procedural Fairness